sourcegraph/about/handbook/product/product_management/direction_template.md

 ## Analyst landscape

+- If you are not currently involved with analyst discussions for your product area, you can reach out to Christine for context here and to stay in the loop in the future.
 - Are there analysts tracking this product area?
 - How are analysts positioning the product?
 What are areas of improvement?